 Ronan Farrow: 'Catch And Kill' Tactics Protected Both Weinstein And Trump

 Ronan Farrow's 2017 exposé of the sexual misconduct allegations against film producer Harvey Weinstein in The New Yorker earned him a Pulitzer Prize and helped usher in the #MeToo movement.
-Now, in his new book, Catch and Kill, Farrow writes about the extreme tactics Weinstein allegedly took in an attempt to keep him from reporting the story.
+Now, in his new book, Catch and Kill, Farrow writes about the extreme tactics Weinstein allegedly used in an attempt to keep him from reporting the story.

 "Harvey Weinstein's attorneys ... signed a contract with this Israeli private intelligence firm Black Cube explicitly tasking secret agents with killing reporting on Harvey Weinstein," Farrow says.
 "There was a full-on international espionage operation that was built up around this."

-Farrow claims that he was followed and that his house was bugged as a result of his work on the story.
+Farrow says that he was followed and that his house was bugged as a result of his work on the story.
 He eventually moved into a safe house and put his reporting documents into a safe deposit box with a note reading, "Should anything happen to me, please make sure this information is released."

 Farrow had started investigating Weinstein as a reporter at NBC News.
-But, he says, network executives blocked the story from ever being broadcast, and eventually let Farrow go.
+But, he says, network executives blocked the story from ever being broadcast and eventually let Farrow go.
 Farrow speculates that the network was doing so, in part, to protect news anchor Matt Lauer, who was subsequently accused of sexual misconduct.
 Farrow spoke about NBC's efforts to stifle the Weinstein story in this NPR interview.
 NBC News has maintained that Farrow's story on the sexual misconduct allegations was not solid — that he had no accusers on record, specifically — when it refused to move forward with the story in 2017 before he took it to The New Yorker.

 Farrow notes that NBC's efforts to quash the story are part of a broader "catch and kill" strategy, whereby powerful entities and individuals go to extreme lengths to keep unfavorable stories from being reported.
-His book alleges that American Media Incorporated (AMI), the parent company of the tabloid The National Enquirer, engaged in such practices in an effort to control negative stories about then presidential candidate Donald Trump.
+His book alleges that American Media Inc., the parent company of the tabloid National Enquirer, engaged in such practices in an effort to control negative stories about then- presidential candidate Donald Trump.

 "I personally reported a number of stories about cases in which AMI sought or actually did buy the rights to a story in order to get rid of it during the election, and that subsequently has become the subject of a serious criminal investigation," Farrow says.

-He adds that the practice of catch and kill is "used both literally in the plot with respect to several stories that AMI goes after and tries to bury for Donald Trump and others, but also figuratively about the media's role and sometimes not just advancing, but also suppressing, stories."
+He adds that the practice of catch and kill is "used both literally in the plot with respect to several stories that AMI goes after and tries to bury for Donald Trump and others, but also figuratively about the media's role in sometimes not just advancing, but also suppressing, stories."

 Interview highlights

-On the backlash he's experienced because of the book
+On the backlash he has experienced because of the book

 Doing these kinds of investigations of powerful interests means that you get a whole smear machine spun up against you every single time.
-It happened on the Weinstein story, it happened on the CBS story it happened on the NBC story, it happened on the AMI story.
-And all I can say is I've been immensely heartened, Terry, by the way, in which fellow reporters have rallied around the journalism in this book and defended it and independently corroborated it.
+It happened on the Weinstein story; it happened on the CBS story; it happened on the NBC story; it happened on the AMI story.
+And all I can say is I've been immensely heartened, Terry, by the way in which fellow reporters have rallied around the journalism in this book and defended it and independently corroborated it.
 And the reaction has been pretty uniform.

 Just like with the Harvey Weinstein story, I think people have seen through the spin and I think that they have correctly pulled out of this book the important themes which is there are systems still in place at some of the top institutions in this country that aid and abet and protect people accused of serious crimes and silence accusers and shut down reporting.
 But there are also really brave sources who continue to speak and reporters who continue to bang their heads against the wall trying to make sure the truth comes out.
 And I leave this process of reporting this book with immense hope and immense optimism, because I don't see any signs of that stopping.